Hallejujah123/thesis_notes/lit_review.md

 3. **Industry Adoption** – Metrics commonly used in industry tools or frameworks were prioritized.
 4. **Comprehensiveness** – The selected metrics needed to cover multiple aspects of software quality, including design complexity, fault prediction, and component quality.
 5. **Ease of Interpretation** – Metrics that are easier to compute and interpret were favored to ensure practical usability.
-6. **Tool Support** – The availability of automated tools for measuring these metrics was considered an essential factor for industry relevance.
+6. **Tool Support** – The availability of automated tools for measuring these metrics was considered an essential factor for industry relevance (SonarQube, PMD, etc.).

 Using these criteria, three main categories of software metrics were analyzed: Object-Oriented Design Metrics, Fault Prediction Metrics, and Popularity & Quality Metrics in Software Components.